 There are two major types of IPs, the first one is IPv4, and the second one is IPv6 because they are widely used protocols worldwide.
 However, IPv6 has almost vanished IPv4 due to its excellent compatibility.
 So this blog will completely focus on an introduction to IPv6 and everything about this internet protocol.

 What is IPv6?

 The full form of IPv6 is Internet Protocol version 6, but many people also call it Internet Protocol (IP)'s next generation.
 This IP is developed for advancement in technology and replacing IPv4, but many internet services still have IPv4 in their system.
 Every computing machine, smartphone, IoT sensor, automation component, etc., requires a numerical IP address for communicating with other devices.

 IPv6 was developed by the Internet Engineering Task Force (IETF) to deal with the long-anticipated problem of IPv4 address exhaustion.
 Throughout this article, we will familiarize ourselves with the concept of IPv6.

 History Behind IPv6

 After IPv4’s development in the early 80s, the available IPv4 address pool began to shrink rapidly as the demand for addresses exponentially increased with the Internet.
 Outlined below are the major points that played a key role in the birth of IPv6:

-- The Internet has grown exponentially and the address space allowed by IPv4 is saturating.
-There is a requirement to have a protocol that can satisfy the needs of future Internet addresses that is expected to grow in an unexpected manner.
+- The Internet has grown exponentially, and the address space allowed by IPv4 is saturating.
+There is a requirement to have a protocol that can satisfy the needs of future Internet addresses expected to grow unexpectedly.